Trump criticizes Pence after Jan. 6 hearing: ‘Human conveyor belt’

 “The election was perfect.
 And the Democrats are sitting back, saying ‘No way we’re going to impeach this guy.’
 Nah, it’s terrible,” he continued.
 “But Mike was afraid of whatever he was afraid of.
 But, as you heard a year and a half ago, Mike Pence had absolutely no choice but to be a human conveyor belt – he was a human conveyor belt – even if the votes were fraudulent.
 They said he had to send the votes – couldn’t do anything.”

-The former president’s remarks came after the House panel held their third public June hearing, which focused on the relation between Pence and Trump.
+The former president’s remarks came after the House panel held its third public June hearing, which focused on the relationship between Pence and Trump.
 The hearing examined alleged efforts to pressure the former vice president to overturn the 2020 election results.

 Pence previously said during an event in February that he did not have the authority to overturn the last presidential election’s results.